imwatsi/hive-plug-play/docs/op_standard.md

 ]
 ```

-Ops are broadcast using an array as the main container.
+Ops are broadcast using an array as the main container in the `json` field.

 - The first element contains the `header` which can contain application-specific metadata such as:
     - `ver` [int]: the version of the op, within the application/protocol